+Continues development of communication skills related to culture and cross-cultural understanding through interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
+Students will develop skills for describing and narrating.

+• Spanish 3 Honors 365300HW

+PREREQUISITE: Spanish 2.

-Expands on previously-studied themes and elements of cross-cultural understanding to include exploration of issues and perspectives in French-speaking cultures.
+Expands on previously studied themes and elements of cross-cultural understanding to include exploration of issues and perspectives in Spanish-speaking cultures.
 Instruction includes interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
 Students will develop skills for narrating and explaining and are expected to use the studied language for at least 90 percent of the class period.

-• French 4 Honors 361490HW
+• Spanish 4 Honors 365490HW

-PREREQUISITE: French 3 Honors.
+PREREQUISITE: Spanish 3 Honors.

 This course covers the first three Advanced Placement themes and is intended as preparation for the AP exam.
 It includes aural and oral skills, reading comprehension, grammar, and composition.
 This course is designed to provide students with varied opportunities to further develop their proficiency across the three communicative modes: interpersonal, interpretive, and presentational.
 Students will use a thematic approach in their study of language and culture concepts and will be expected to use the target language exclusively in class.
-Students should take Advanced Placement French in the second semester.
+Students should take Advanced Placement Spanish in the second semester.

+• Spanish Contemporary Topics Honors

+369901HW

+PREREQUISITE: Spanish 3 or equivalent.